 1.3.3 The Agreement on a Unified Patent Court (UPCA)

 The UPCA establishes the Unified Patent Court as a common court for the Member States to the Agreement comprising two instances.
-The Member States confer on the Court the exclusive competence for actions for infringement of the unitary patent (see in detail pt.
+The Member States confer on the Court the exclusive competence for actions for infringement of a European patent (see in detail pt.
 2 below).

 Both regulations make a significant difference between entering into force and application.
 Whereas they have already entered into force, they are not applicable until the UPCA will have entered into force.
 This means that the patent-reform package will be applicable only as a whole.

 Even after entry into force of the UPCA, the unitary effect of a unitary patent will be restricted to those Member States in which the Unified Patent Court has acquired jurisdiction at the date of registration of the unitary effect of the respective European patent.
 This means that there will be no unitary effect for states participating in the enhanced cooperation which have not yet ratified the UPCA after its entry into force.
 It cannot be assumed that all signatory states will ratify the UPCA at the same time.
-Thus, the patent-reform package will become applicable step-by-step, depending on the state of ratification of the UPCA, and at the outset only for the 13 states which are required for its entering into force.
+Thus, the patent-reform package will become applicable step-by-step, depending on the state of ratification of the UPCA, and at the outset only for the 17 states if Germany is the next state to ratify.

 The Court of First Instance comprises three types of divisions: